BottlecapDave/HomeAssistant-OctopusEnergy/_docs/faq.md

 ![All products example](./assets/product_lookup.png)

 In this scenario, the `code` is `VAR-22-11-01` and so the product url is [https://api.octopus.energy/v1/products/VAR-22-11-01](https://api.octopus.energy/v1/products/VAR-22-11-01).
 From this list, I would then look up the tariff for my region (e.g. `A` defined at the end of my current tariff) which is defined in the `code` field.
-It is this value that you add to the `cost_override_tariff` sensors.
+It is this value that you add to the `cost_override_tariff` entity.
 In this example, I want the duel electricity tariff version, so will pick `E-2R-VAR-22-11-01-A`.

 ![Target product example](./assets/product_tariff_lookup.png)